Nordictrack RW900 has made its mark in the high-end fitness segment.

 Since the rowing machine is quite expensive, the company offers a per-month installment plan of 12 to 39 months that makes it easy on your pocket.
 Of course, the iFit membership has to be purchased separately - if you choose to buy it, it will set you back about four hundred bucks.

 The Nordictrack RW900 rower is a solid product.
 The specialized iFit programme makes things interesting.
-It sells the studio workout or outdoor rowing experience which makes it different from other rowing machines.
-However, it has some drawbacks in terms of design, getting started with the iFit programme and quality control that need to be addressed.
+The studio workout experience makes it different from other rowing machines.
+However, it has some drawbacks when it comes to design, getting started with the iFit programme and quality control.

 You may have noticed Concept2 being mentioned multiple times in this guide.